SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/lwm2m.md

 Lightweight M2M (LWM2M) is a traffic and resource-optimized protocol to remotely manage IoT devices.
 The protocol is standardized by the Open Mobile Alliance.
 For more information, see [http://openmobilealliance.org/iot/lightweight-m2m-lwm2m](http://openmobilealliance.org/iot/lightweight-m2m-lwm2m).

-> **Info** You can connect any device supporting LWM2M 1.0 to Cumulocity IoT without programming.
+> **Info:** You can connect any device supporting LWM2M 1.0 to Cumulocity IoT without programming.
 We expect the device and its capabilities (e.g. Firmware Update) to be compliant to the LWM2M specification.
 The device must support the UDP binding of the LWM2M standard.

 Our LWM2M solution allows any LWM2M object to be easily interfaced with the platform.
-For the sake of convenience , we provide out-of-the-box integration for the following LWM2M objects:
+For the sake of convenience, we provide out-of-the-box integration for the following LWM2M objects:

 - Device (/3)
 - Connectivity Monitoring (/4)